SwiftKickMobile/SwiftMessages/README.md

 SwiftMessages.pauseBetweenMessages = 1.0
 ````

-There are a few ways to hide messages programatically:
+There are a few ways to hide messages programmatically:

 ````swift
 // Hide the current message.